open-energy-transition/MapYourGrid/docs/tools.md

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
   <img src="../images/industrial-area.jpg" class="img-border" alt="A car assembly plant in Nigeria which is connected directly to the grid.">
-  <figcaption class="image-caption">A substation in Malawi with an unmapped interconnector with the first tower in image center.</figcaption>
+  <figcaption class="image-caption">This industrial area in Nigeria is connected to the transmission grid via its own substation.</figcaption>
 </div>

 Large industrial facilities require huge amounts of energy and therefore have their own substations, and are sometimes even directly connected to the transmission grid.
 Stepping through all industrial areas can also reveal substations or power plants that are often tagged already as landuse=industrial.
 Try also to check the surrounding area too as substations are sometimes placed outside of the mapped industrial area.